No, Trump Never 'Promoted' the Birther Conspiracy Theory About Kamala Harris

-Brian Stelter wants us to believe than anti-Trump media doesn’t exist, but on Friday his own network published a “fact check” that claims Trump “promoted” a birther conspiracy theory about Kamala Harris.
+Brian Stelter wants us to believe that anti-Trump media doesn’t exist, but on Friday, his own network published a “fact check” that claims Trump “promoted” a birther conspiracy theory about Kamala Harris.

 Spoiler alert: He did no such thing.